k-caps/linux-scripts/installing_elementary_code_on_zorin_os(ubuntu).md

 # Installing elementary code on Zorin OS #
 (Should be the same for any ubuntu system)

-As explained in the offical github page for elementary code, you need a granite 5.2.0 oe above.
+As explained in the offical github page for elementary code, you need  granite 5.2.0 or above.
 Problem is, installing from apt doesn't get you a high enough version.
 Installing from a deb file might not work either.
 So...
 `Dependency granite found: NO found '0.5' but need: '>= 5.2.0'` `meson.build:17:0: ERROR: Invalid version of dependency, need 'granite' ['>= 5.2.0'] found '0.5'.`